 Labor Law and Management

 The rules and regulations surrounding wages, overtime, breaks, and other labor requirements vary from state to state, and often state law is not aligned with federal law.
-This guide is designed to help farmers ensure that they are adhering to applicable laws,
+The following resources are designed to help farmers in Massachusetts ensure that they are adhering to applicable laws:

 Tips from farmers and career professionals on hiring, organizing, managing, and evaluating employees.